harringt23/CS301_labSolutions/README.md

 # CS 371 Lab Solutions
-My solutions to the Object-Oriented Design Lab.
+My solutions to the Object-Oriented Design Lab at the University of Portland in the semester of Fall 2021.

 ## Labs
 | Lab Instructions | Solutions |